DataFrames - Part 1

 from matplotlib.pyplot import subplots, show

-The way to use subplots is to first set up a figure environment (below it is called ‘fig’) and an empty coordinate system (below called ‘ax’).
-The plot is then done using one of the many methods available in Matplotlib.
-We apply it to the coordinate system ‘ax’.
+The way to use subplots is to first set up a figure environment (below referred to in the code as an object titled ‘fig’) and an empty coordinate system (below referred to as object ‘ax’).
+The plot is then created using one of the many methods available in Matplotlib.
+We will proceed by applying it to the coordinate system, ‘ax’.

 As an example, let us create a boxplot of the calcium variable.
 As an argument of the function we need to specify the data.
-We can use the values of the ‘calcium’ concentrations from the column with that name:
+We can use the values of the ‘calcium’ concentrations from the column with the same name:

 PYTHON